taylormitchell/mono/README.md

 # How it's going

+Pros:
+- I have quick access to all my projects and notes.
+- It's easy to provide cursor with the context it needs, which is especially helpful for inter-related projects.
+- It's much easier to add custom commands and workflows compared to web-based note-taking apps.

 It's a bit of an experiment in mono-repo maximalism.
 What if I put *all* my personal stuff in a single repo?
 It would get absurdly large if I included all images and videos, but a lot of my digital life exists in the form of text, so it might be reasonable for that.

 It's also an experiment in workspace maximalism.
 I always have the entire repo open in cursor, so I have quick access to all my projects and even notes.
 This has some pros and cons so far.
 It's nice to be able to quickly jump between projects and notes.
 I use cursor to write a lot of code these days, and it's nice to be able to say to it e.g. "Create a component which interfaces with the @api.
 See @other-project for reference".
 A downside is that the top result of a cmd+p search isn't always the file I want.
 Usually you'd only have one README.md or tsconfig.json in a workspace, but now there are lots, so I've needed to teach my fingers to be more specific e.g. type "log README" to jump to the logging repo README.